-hp- Missing 13th Amendment to

 Discussion

-The first state to ratify the
+The first state to ratify the amendment was

 The ratification by